DiRoots-Limited/DiRoots.Civil3D.Releases/docs/pages/GradingPro/GP-Section-Setup.md

 Follow these steps to add feature lines to your section definitions:

-1. **Open Section Configuration**
+1. **Open Section Setup**
-   Go to the "Section Configuration" tab within Grading Pro.
+   Go to the "Section Setup" tab within Grading Pro.

-2. **Add Feature Lines**
+2. **Add Object Feature Lines**
-   Click the "Object Feature Lines" button to begin the integration process.
+   Click the "Object Feat.
+Lines" button to begin the integration process.

 3. **Select Feature Lines or Objects**
-   Choose the feature lines, platforms, or other geometric objects you want to include in your section.
+   Choose the set of feature lines like platforms, or other geometric objects you want to include in your section.

 4. **Specify Origin Point**
    Select where the feature line will connect to the section.
 You can choose the midpoint, an endpoint, or a custom point along the feature line.
-The origin point determines how the feature line is positioned within the section.
+The origin point determines how the feature line is positioned within the section and the elevation referenced from the object is at zero.

-5. **Set Orientation and Placement**
+5. **Set Orientation**
    Define the orientation by selecting which end or direction the feature line should follow.
 Adjust rotation or placement as needed to ensure the feature line aligns correctly with your section design.

 > **GIF Placeholder:** Demonstrate the full process of integrating a feature line, including origin point selection and orientation control.

 ### Applications

-Feature line integration supports various grading design scenarios:
+Feature line integration supports various grading design scenarios.

-- **Platform Integration** - Incorporate platform feature lines by selecting the defining lines, specifying connection points, setting proper orientation, and applying them to section definitions
-- **Complex Geometry Integration** - Use existing feature lines from previous designs to maintain exact geometry, integrate intricate shapes, and ensure design consistency across projects
 - **Reusable Objects** - Create standard feature line elements that can be applied across multiple sections, saving time while maintaining consistent design quality and workflow efficiency